A-Merino/FormBuster/README.md

 ### Frontend
 1. **Inbox/Inbox.jsx**
-    - Make it so only the necessary messages show up
+    - Hook the inbox up to the new Signing system
+    - Display comments when clicking on a message (outlook style)
+    - Add notification popup on menu
 1. **Home/FullForm/SigSide.jsx**
     - Figure out how to implement the information to show in this component when the graph is hovered
     - Add the rest of the classes for *SigLink* component